spindla/Robotron-K6418/Program/README.md

 ## How to get an *.hpgl-file?

-You can use Inkscape  (max. document size 370mm x 270mm) and save your file as *.hpgl.
+You can use Inkscape version 0.92.4 (newer version dosen't work for me!) and save your file as *.hpgl.
 Before you must convert any object to path.

 Settings for *.hpgl-file:
+max. document size 370mm x 270mm

 ![alt text](Inkscape_Settings_1.jpg)